mgwalker/mudz.me/sweets/Strawberry Nut Bread.md

 title: Strawberry Nut Bread
 ---

-### Strawberry Nut Bread
+## Ingredients

 * 1 cup butter
-* 1 ½ cups sugar
+* 1 1/2 cups sugar
-* 1 tsp vanilla
+* 1 teaspoon vanilla
-* ¼ tsp lemon extract
+* 1/4 teaspoon lemon extract
 * 4 eggs
 * 3 cups flour
-* 1 tsp salt
+* 1 teaspoon salt
-* 1 tsp cram of tartar
+* 1 teaspoon cream of tartar
-* ½ tsp baking soda
+* 1/2 teaspoon baking soda
-* ½ cup sour cream
+* 1/2 cup sour cream
 * 1 cup strawberry jam
-* ½ to 1 cup chopped nuts
+* 1/2 to 1 cup chopped nuts
-* Cream butter, sugar, vanilla, and lemon extract \'til light.
-Add eggs
-* one at a time, beating well after each addition.
-Sift together flour,
-* salt, cream of tartar, and baking soda.
-Combine strawberry jam and sour
-* cream, add alternatively with dry ingredients.
-Add nuts.
-* Bake at 350° for 30-40 minutes.
-* Makes seven small loaves.

 ### Frosting

-* ½ stick butter
+* 1/4 cup butter
-* powdered sugar
+* Powdered sugar
-* 1 tsp vanilla
+* 1 teaspoon vanilla
-* water or milk
+* Lemon juice
+* Lemon zest
-* strawberry flavoring optional
+* Strawberry flavoring, optional

+### Directions

+Heat the oven to 350° F.

+Cream the butter, sugar, vanilla, and lemon extract until light.
+Add the eggs one at a time, beating well after each addition.
+Sift together the flour, salt, cream of tartar, and baking soda.
+Combine the strawberry jam and sour cream, adding alternately with the dry ingredients.
+Stir in the nuts.
+Pour into small loaf pans.

+Bake until a toothpick inserted into the center of the loaf comes out clean, 30 - 40 minutes.
+Makes seven small loaves.

+For the frosting, cream together the butter, vanilla, lemon zest, 2 Tablespoons of lemon juice, and 2 Tablespoons of powdered sugar in a mixer.
+Gradually add more powdered sugar until the frosting reaches your desired consistency.
+Spread over the top of the cooled loaves.